Hakamate/H-Shop/README.md

-# Nuxt-eCommerce
+# H-Shop

 ![WebSite Screen](https://i.ibb.co/wJ7f2xM/site-e-ecommerce.jpg)

-**Nuxt-eCommerce** it's a fronted prototype website made to create a easy and simple "Shop" with some feature which allow you to add product, or buy others.
+**H-Shop** it's a fronted prototype website made to create a easy and simple "Shop" with some feature which allow you to add product, or buy others.
-This project use my [Adonis-eCommerce API](https://github.com/Hakamate/Adonis-eCommerce).
+This project use my [H-Shop API](https://github.com/Hakamate/Adonis-eCommerce).

 ## Features
 <b>Products Features</b>